 Casa Minerva Accessibility

-We were lazy to cook for dinner so we ate in Green Ats Bulaluhan, a restaurant that can be easily seen as soon the highway is reached.
-It also got us a scenic view of Mount Taal.
+For dinner, we were too lazy to cook, so we ate at Green Ats Bulaluhan, a nearby restaurant that offers a scenic view of Mount Taal.

 Value: 4.5